-- Vacant land.1 Any tax lot that is "fully vacant (Metro aerial photo)"; or "with less than 2,000 sq. ft. developed AND developed part is under 10% of entire tax lot"; or that is "95% or more 'vacant' from the GIS vacant land inventory." - Potentially redevelopable land.2 For tax lots that were not classified vacant or exempt, Metro included all other employment land tax lots in the strike-price model.
+- ♣ Vacant land.1 Any tax lot that is "fully vacant (Metro aerial photo)"; or "with less than 2,000 sq. ft. developed AND developed part is under 10% of entire tax lot"; or that is "95% or more 'vacant' from the GIS vacant land inventory." - ♣ Potentially redevelopable land.2 For tax lots that were not classified vacant or exempt, Metro included all other employment land tax lots in the strike-price model.
 Tax lots with a value greater than zero in the "net_emp_acres_strike_price" field in the Metro BLI GIS layer were considered to have redevelopment potential.
 The value in that field for each tax lot is the number of acres that is potentially redevelopable, not including constrained acres.
-Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed.
+Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed. - ♣ Developed land.
+Tax lots with a "net_emp_acres_strike_price" value of zero were considered developed. - ♣ Exempt land.
+Land that is classified as either, "tax exempt with property codes for city, state, federal and Native American designations; schools; churches and social organizations; private

 1 Appendix 2 Buildable Lands Inventory, 2018 Urban Growth Report (Discussion draft).
 Metro.
 June 2018. p.
-20. https://www.oregonmetro.gov/sites/default/files/2018/07/03/UGR Appendix2 Buildable Lands Inventory.pdf.
+20. oregonmetro.gov/sites/default/files/2018/07/03/UGR Appendix Buildable Lands Inventory.pdf.